kiddouk/voluptuous/README.rst

 depth of the path where the error occurred.
 If the error is more than one level deeper, it is reported.

-The upshot of this is that *matching is depth-first and fail-fast*.
+The upshot of this is that *matching is depth-first and fail-last*.

 To illustrate this, here is an example schema::